 The two CFast to SATA adapters work like a charm!
-At first I used a smartphone powerbank to power the SSD's (pretty much every power bank works the whole day as the SSD's don't draw that much power).
+At first, I used a smartphone power bank to power the SSD's (pretty much every power bank works the whole day as the SSD's don't draw that much power).

 I taped some velcro on the V-mount batteries and on the SSD's to mount the drives to the camera.
 To protect the drives (and to have an on-the-go docking)

 That's why I opted for the best of both worlds: SSD's for my main recording medium (because it's cheaper) and some CFast cards for handheld shots (because of the convenience).

 Sensor upgrade 4.6K